rbitton1729/Website/src/content/server-help/_index.md

 When you first log in, you’ll immediately be prompted to change your password.
 Your new password must meet the following requirements:
-**Minimum 10 characters, including at least two of: uppercase, lowercase, number, or special character.**
+**Minimum 8 characters, including at least three of: uppercase, lowercase, number, or special character.**

 ---